praveenVnktsh/EKF-SLAM/report.md

 #### Part 1

 The zero-terms in the initial covariance matrix becomes non-zero later on because:
 - As the robot moves through the environment, we accumulate information about the landmarks viewed from different robot poses.
 Thus, updating information about the landmarks viewed from different poses can lead to uncertainties being introduced in new dimensions in the local coordinate frame of the new robot pose.
-This can lead to non-zero covariances
+Since we frame the observation of the robot w.r.t robot pose, new robot poses add uncertainty in new directions, leading to non zero values for values initialized with 0 covariances.

 The assumption that we made was that the landmarks are independent of each other.
-This is not an accurate assumption since a varied belief in one landmark means that the belief of the other landmark should also change.
+This is not an accurate assumption since a var    ied belief in one landmark means that the belief of the other landmark should also change.
 This is because there is a fixed spatial separation of the landmarks in the real world.

 #### Part 2